lumpsoid/blog-data-eater/_posts/2023-06-18-installing-games-from-iso-linux.md

 title: "Installing Games in .ISO Format on Linux with CDemu"
 date: 2023-06-18
 ---
-# Introduction

-In this blog post, we will explore the process of installing games in .ISO format on Linux using CDemu, a package that emulates a CD/DVD reader.
-We will cover the steps to set up CDemu, load the .ISO image, mount the disk, and finally install a Windows game using Lutris.
-So, let's dive in!

 # Step 1: Installing CDemu

 To begin, we need to install the CDemu package, which emulates a CD/DVD reader.
 This package allows us to load and mount .ISO images.
 You can install CDemu on your Linux system using your distribution's package manager. -> https://cdemu.sourceforge.io/project/#binary